Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 Your brain needs:

-• Fats (brain structure and function)
+• Fats for brain structure and hormone function

 4. Reduce Decision Fatigue